Guidelines for Taiohi/Students and Online Learning

 - Teachers will provide lessons/tasks for each of your timetabled classes.
 This may be set as a block of lessons with expected timeframes or day-by-day lessons/activities depending on the subject requirements.

 - You should stick to a regular timetable, a routine that suits your circumstances.
-Ideally you should work to the school timetable.
+Ideally you should work to the school timetable, and that includes having breaks.
 If you cannot, then please make sure you communicate with your teacher(s) if you need more flexibility.
 It is important that weekly checkpoints are met.

-- You will demonstrate that you are learning by completing the outcomes set by your teacher each week or day.
+- You will show that you are learning by completing the outcomes set by your teacher each week or day.
 This will equate to about 3-4 hours of learning per subject per week.

-- Teachers provide valuable learning opportunities, engaging activities and work of value, so please complete all learning activities provided.
+- Teachers provide valuable learning opportunities, activities and work of value, so please attempt allthe learning activities provided.

-- Your teachers may advise you of a time when they will be online and available to provide more direct support, for instance through an online chat / class.
-When this takes place, it will always be in one of your usual timetabled slots for that subject so that two teachers won’t be asking you to be in contact with both at the same time.
+- Your teachers may advise you of a time when they will be online and available to provide direct support, for instance through an online chat / class.
+This will always be in one of your usual timetabled slots for that subject so that two teachers won’t be asking you to be in contact with both at the same time.

 NZQA and Assessments